-- A. Medical Director or Assistant Medical Director of each MCA within the Network. - B. MCA Board member.

-- C. Trauma Director from each verified trauma facility and each facility actively seeking verification within the Network. - D. Trauma Program Manager from each designated trauma facility and each facility actively seeking verification within the Network. - E. Trauma Registrar from each verified trauma facility and each facility actively seeking verification within the Network. - F. Trauma Nurse Representative from each verified trauma facility and each facility actively seeking verification within the Network. - G. Trauma Outreach and Prevention Coordinator from each verified trauma facility and each facility actively seeking verification within the Network. - H. Emergency Department Physician representative from each licensed hospital and or facility. - I. Emergency Department Nurse representative from each licensed hospital within the Network. - J. Life Support Agency and EMS Personnel representatives as appointed by each MCA in the Network, to include as an example: - 1.
+- A. Medical Director or Assistant Medical Director of each MCA within the Network. - B. MCA Administrative Staff. - C. MCA Hospital Administrator. - D. Trauma Director from each verified trauma facility and each facility actively seeking verification within the Network. - E. Trauma Program Manager from each designated trauma facility and each facility actively seeking verification within the Network. - F. Trauma Registrar from each verified trauma facility and each facility actively seeking verification within the Network. - G. Trauma Nurse Representative from each verified trauma facility and each facility actively seeking verification within the Network. - H. Trauma Outreach and Prevention Coordinator from each verified trauma facility and each facility actively seeking verification within the Network. - I. Emergency Department Physician representative from each licensed hospital. - J. Emergency Department Nurse representative from each licensed hospital within the Network. - K. Life Support Agency and EMS Personnel representatives as appointed by each MCA in the Network, to include as an example: - 1.
 Protocol Committee/Advisory Committee Chairperson. - 2.
 EMS Personnel Representative. - 3.
 Life Support Agency Representative. - 4.
-EMS Communication/EMD representative. - K. Consumer representative not affiliated with the EMS or Hospital systems. - Section 3: OFFICERS: The Chairperson, Vice-Chairperson, and Secretary are the officers of the RTAC. - A. Election, Terms, Removal, Resignation, and Vacancies: - 1.
+EMS Communication/EMD representative. - L. Consumer representative not affiliated with the EMS or Hospital systems. - Section 3: OFFICERS: The Chairperson, Vice-Chairperson, and Secretary are the officers of the RTAC. - A. Election, Terms, Removal, Resignation, and Vacancies: - 1.
 All officers of the RTAC shall be elected by a majority vote of the RTAC. - 2.
-Elected officers of the RTAC will hold a three-year term which coincides with the SOM fiscal year (October 1 September 30).
-The term of office may be renewed at the discretion of the RTAC. - 3.
-An officer may be removed by an affirmative vote of three quarters of the RTAC members. - Any officer may resign at any time by delivering written notice to the Chairperson.
-Vacancies occurring in any office at any time will be filled by the RTAC. - Section 4: DUTIES OF THE RTAC: Develop and make recommendations to the RTN Board regarding the Regional Trauma Network's Trauma System Plan.
-Support and provide expertise to the implementation of the Regional Work Plan.
-The RTAC may delegate responsibility for Regional Work Plan related activities to the subcommittees as needed.
+Elected officers of the RTAC will hold a two-year term which coincides with the SOM fiscal year (October 1 September 30).
+The term of office may be renewed at the discretion of the RTAC.

+- 3. An officer may be removed by an affirmative vote of three quarters of the RTAC members. - Any officer may resign at any time by delivering written notice to the Chairperson.
+Vacancies occurring in any office at any time will be filled by the RTAC.

+Section 4: DUTIES OF THE RTAC:

-- A. The RTAC has the authority to approve or return for reconsideration to a sub-committee, sub-committee recommendations for the Regional Work Plan. - B. The RTAC is responsible for the review of trauma deaths and preventable complications.
+- A. Develop and make recommendations to the RTN Board regarding the Regional Trauma Network's Trauma System Plan. - B. Support and provide expertise to the implementation of the Regional Work Plan. - C. The RTAC may delegate responsibility for Regional Work Plan related activities to the sub-committees as needed. - D. The RTAC has the authority to approve or return for reconsideration to a sub-committee, sub-committee recommendations for the Regional Work Plan. - E. The RTAC is responsible for the review of trauma deaths and preventable complications.